chloeph323/git-workflow-practice-fruitrobo/README.md

 Cool Article!
 It's important to note that ChatGPT can be used in a very useful way and I think that should be encouraged in schools/work settings.
 I like the suggestions you have mentioned on how to use ChatGPT to write better essays rather than just having the bot write them for you.

 Edits by Chloe Hawkins:
-I've been a bit confused about how to best use ChatGPT - this article was very informative!
+I've been a bit confused about how to best use ChatGPT - this article was very informative!!
 Thanks for sharing :)